ilifu/ilifu_user_docs/docs/data/data_management.md

 The archive mode (option `-a`) will preserve the timestamps, ownership and other metadata, and recurrsive `-r` option is needed when copying a directory rather than a single file.

-When copy data on ilifu, please do not make use of the SLURM login node.
+When copy data on ilifu, please do not make use of the Slurm login node.
 Copying is best done via an sbatch script, which will be run on a compute node and therefore be much less volatile.
-Alternatively, transfers can be run via the [transfer node](/data/data_transfer#transfer-using-scp-and-rsync), or on a SLURM node interactively via a persistent terminal (e.g. screen/tmux/mosh).
+Alternatively, transfers can be run via the [transfer node](/data/data_transfer#transfer-using-scp-and-rsync), or on a Slurm compute node interactively via a persistent terminal (e.g. screen/tmux/mosh).

 ### Large Transfers with Globus